 '''

-packets:

-Profiling can be disabled here, but it will still have a

-performance impact if compiled in.

-#this option is enabled by default

-enabled: yes

-filename: packet_stats.log

-#name of the file in which packet

-→profiling information will be
+#stored.

 append: yes

-#If set to yes, new packet profiling
+#If set to yes, new packet profiling.

-\rightarrow information will be added to the
+→information will be added to the

-#information that was saved last in
+#information that was saved last in the...

-\rightarrowthe file.
+\rightarrow file.

 per packet csv output

 csv:

 Output can be disabled here, but it will still have a

 performance impact if compiled in.

 enabled: no

 #the sending of packet output to a csv-

-\rightarrow file is by default disabled.
+→file is by default disabled.

 filename: packet_stats.csv

 #name of the file in which csv packet

-\rightarrowprofiling information will be
+→ profiling information will be

 #stored

 '''

-Packet profiling is enabled by default in suricata.yaml but it will only do its job if you compiled Suricata with -enable profiling.
+Packet profiling is enabled by default in suricata.yaml but it will only do its job if you compiled Suricata with --enable profiling.